-The Regional Connector build alternatives would reduce travel times for many trips on the Metro Rail system.
+The Regional Connector build alternatives would reduce travel times for many trips on the Metro Rail system whose current headways are shown in Table S-10.
 Downtown-bound passengers on the Metro Gold Line would no longer have to transfer to reach their destinations, and Metro Blue and Expo Line passengers could also reach the northern and eastern areas of the central business district without changing trains.
 Riders passing through downtown from East Los Angeles to Long Beach and Pasadena to Culver City would need to make one less transfer, and riders travelling from East Los Angeles to Culver City and Pasadena to Long Beach would have both of their presently required transfers eliminated.